Ninox HTTP Calls

 http(method, url, headers, body)

-url: a valid http/https url
+url: a valid HTTP/HTTP URL

-headers: a json object specifying the http header
+headers: a JSON object specifying the HTTP header

-A json object containing either an error or a result property.
+A JSON object containing either an error or a result property

 Examples

-A simple GET request
+A GET request without an authorization header

 let response := http("GET", "http://mytestservice.com/path");